nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 Kafka is required to enable distributed work in cluster mode.

-To scale horizontally, so adding Nuxeo node supports more load, the number of Log partitions that fix the maximum concurrency must be greater than the thread pool size of a single node.
+To scale horizontally, so adding Nuxeo node supports more load, the number of Log partitions that fix the maximum concurrency must be higher than the thread pool size of a single node.
 This strategy is called partition over provisioning.

-By default there is an over provisioning factor of 3.
+By default, there is an over-provisioning factor of 3.</br>
-For instance with a work pool of size 4, we have 12 partitions in the Log:
+For instance, with a work pool of size 4, we have 12 partitions in the Log:

 - For a cluster of 1 node: there are 4 threads, each reading from 3 partitions.
 - For a cluster of 2 nodes: there are 8 threads, some reading from 2 partitions, other reading from 1 partition.
 - For a cluster of 3 nodes: there are 12 threads, each thread reading from one partition.
 - For a cluster of 4 nodes: there are 16 threads, some threads in the work pool will be unused, reducing the overall node load.

-Note that work pool of size 1 are not over provisioned because we don't want any concurrency.
+Note that, a work pool of size 1 is not over-provisioned because we don't want any concurrency.

 The Stream WorkManager can be configured with the following options:
 ```